Don’t you hate it when clients don’t read your emails?

 If it looks different, they’ll remember it.
 According to the Von Restorff Effect, when multiple options are presented, people choose the one that stands out.

-To bring attention to your message, utilize white space, emphasize main points by underlining them and use bold language.
-And remember to use bright colors for your call-to-action button to make it stand out.
+To bring attention to your message, utilize white space, emphasize main points by underlining them, and use bold language.
+And remember to use a color that contrasts with the background for your call-to-action button to make it stand out.

 Just because you’ve reached the signature at the bottom of the email does not mean it’s time to press send.
 Make sure you end on a high note.